MarieDeseyn/research-internship/README.md

 Each folder contains a general code for the technique (_gen) and a simple example code (without transformations, removal of large angles, etc.) in the AEM context (_ex).
 The data used in the example codes is also available ().
-For CNN, there is also an optimization code available (_opt).
+For CNN, there is also a basic optimization code available (_opt), here each parameter is optimized individually, improvement might be found if the optimization is performed simultaneously for all parameters, however a low-RAM usage code should be written for this.
 The code for CNN + auto-encoder combined with Fourier transform is still very basis and no optimization code is given.